Hotels in Phuket Town

 • Old Thavorn Hotel - More Information

 Phuket Town may not be your cup of tea, but this blog does tend to be read by people who like all kinds of tea!
-Aside from the hotels above, Phuket Town has lots of low budget guesthouses and backpacker places - more info here: Cheap Places To Stay in Phuket.
+Aside from the hotels above, Phuket Town has lots of lower budget guesthouses and backpacker places.

 More Hotels in Phuket Town